duesenklipper/wicket-extensible-autolinking/README.md

 You can now refer to paths relative to SomeClass in the classpath by using the prefix "`sc:/`", in addition to the.

+You can also add your own tag/attribute combinations:

+    autolinker.setAttributesFor("object", "data");

 ## Maven coordinates